-[&]quot;Executive" means the Chief Executive Officer and his/her direct reports fulfilling a senior management function, as well as the Chief of Staff, who are covered by the Corporation's executive compensation program.
+&quot;Executive" means the Chief Executive Officer and his/her direct reports fulfilling a senior management function, as well as the Chief of Staff, who are covered by the Corporation's executive compensation program.

-2 Reference is made to STEGH's Conflict of Interest Policy set out in the Governance Policy Manual as may be amended from time to time.
+Reference is made to STEGH's Conflict of Interest Policy set out in the Governance Policy Manual as may be amended from time to time.

-3 "Associate" is defined in the By-Law as follows: "Associates" in relation to an individual means children living in the individual's household, or the individual's parents, siblings, spouse, or common law partner, and includes any organization, agency, company or individual (such as a business partner) with a formal relationship to the individual.
+&lt;sup>3 "Associate" is defined in the By-Law as follows: "Associates" in relation to an individual means children living in the individual's household, or the individual's parents, siblings, spouse, or common law partner, and includes any organization, agency, company or individual (such as a business partner) with a formal relationship to the individual.

-(c) I understand and acknowledge that my failur Policy will be considered a breach of my obliq discipline up to, and including termination of
+(c) I understand and acknowledge that my failure to comply with Conflict of Interest Policy will be considered a breach of my obligations to STEGH and may result in discipline up to, and including termination of employment, privileges or office.

-Signature
+Signa ture

-Name (Print Please)
+Name e (Print Please)

 Date

 Board Chair / Chief Executive Officer to Complete

-Declaration is \square Acceptable/ \square Unacceptable (check t he appropriate box(es)).
+Declara tion is □ Acceptable/□ Unacceptable (check the appropriate box(es)).

-Comments:

-Comments: Signature
+Declara Comme

+ents:

+Signa ents: